BurntCaramel/Guides/content/guides/accessible-web/README.md

 Again in the world of Netflix, searching is a common task.
 What if you had to scroll through 50 movie posters to get to the search box?
 You would probably curse or give up.

-Adding the `role` attribute with `"searchbox"` adds it as a landmark, allowing people to jump straight to the search and quickly get searching.
+Adding the `role` attribute with `"search"` adds it as a landmark, allowing people to jump straight to the search and quickly get searching.

 ### _Articles_ of interest